ghosind/dvm/README.md

 ### Run with a version

-Use `dvm run` command to run Deno on the specified version with arguments.
+Use the `dvm run` command to run Deno with the specified version and arguments.

 ```sh
 dvm run v1.0.0